Annisquam, Massachusetts: History

 Annisquam is primarily a residential village.
 Its only businesses include a restaurant and marina, a small hotel, a real estate company, a library and the Annisquam Yacht Club, founded in 1896.
 Because of its small size, historic architecture and secluded geography, Annisquam remains a popular summer resort.

 At the mouth of the Annisquam River on Ipswich Bay is Annisquam Harbor Light, perhaps the village's most historic edifice.
 The lighthouse has been in the same spot since 1801, having undergone significant repairs in 1850.

-The movie Good Son starring Macaulay Culkin was filmed here.
+The Good Son, a 1993 movie starring Macaulay Culkin, was partly filmed here.